gruntwork-io/terraform-kubernetes-helm/modules/k8s-helm-server/README.md

-# K8S Helm Server Module
+# K8S Tiller (Helm Server) Module

-This Terraform Module manages Helm Servers (also known as Tiller) deployments on your targetted Kubernetes clusters.
+This Terraform Module manages Tiller (the server component of Helm) deployments on your targetted Kubernetes clusters.
 This module can be used to declaratively deploy and manage multiple Tiller deployments in a single Kubernetes cluster.
 Unlike the defaults installed by the helm client, the deployed Tiller instances: